-The first question everyone asks us when they learn we are going to be grandparents is,
+The very first question everyone asks us when they learn we are going to be grandparents is,

-Initially we responded that we were trying to try to stay out of it and graciously allow the parents to choose the names for the baby.
-But that’s not what they are referring to.
+Initially we responded that we were trying to graciously lay low and allow the parents to choose the name for the baby.
+But that’s not what people were referring to.
 People are curious if we’ve decided what the baby will be calling US.